-The compression and fracture of a disc located between the two vertebrae is a major cause of a herniated disc.
-The internal gel from the disc escapes into the spinal canal.
+A disc compression and fracture located between the two vertebrae is the leading cause of a herniated disc.
+In fact, the inner gel from the disk escapes into the spinal canal when this occurs.
 Therefore, impacting the nerve.
-One of the most common sites for the herniated disk is in the lower back.
-The lower back is also called the lumbar spine.
+One of the most usual sites for the herniated disc is in the lower back (lumbar spine.)

 Patients who are diagnosed with a herniated disk have reported experiencing lower back pain.
 However, sometimes they can also feel pain radiating to the buttocks and legs.
-Serious cases of a herniated disc can cause the foot to experience numbness or tingling.
+When a cause is significant, the herniated disc can cause numbness or tingle in the foot.
 If you experience these symptoms, consult your doctor to determine the cause.
 Your doctor should order an MRI test to diagnose your condition and recommend treatment.

 Causes of a Herniated Disk in the Lumbar Spine

 A common area for herniated discs is in the lumbar spine.
-Herniated discs are typically caused by injury or natural spinal degeneration.
-However, it’s difficult to pinpoint exactly what caused your herniated disc.
+Herniated discs are typically caused by injury or spinal degeneration.
+However, it’s hard to determine what exactly caused your herniated disc.
 At times, using your back muscles instead of your leg and thigh muscles to lift large, heavy objects can lead to a herniated disc.
 As can twisting and turning while lifting.
 Another common cause for a herniated disk is spinal degeneration.
 This is normal age-related wear and tear of the spine.
 As you age, your spinal discs will lose water.
-In turn, makes them less flexible and more prone to tearing or rupturing.
+In turn, this makes them less flexible and more prone to tearing or rupturing.

 The lumbar spine is responsible for supporting the body’s weight.
 And allowing the flexibility and mobility of the body.
 When bodyweight increases, the vertebrae in the spinal cord has to support more weight.
 Therefore, these vertebrae are then compressed.
 The added bodyweight then causes the disc in between each vertebra to flatten and stretch.
-A typical illustration of how the disc is being compressed between the vertebrae: when you gently press a piece of molding clay between your hands.
+An illustration of how the disk is being compacted between the vertebrae is when you gently press a piece of molding clay between your hands.

 If you feel herniated disk symptoms in your lumbar spine or sciatic symptoms, contact a spine specialist regarding treatment options.
 There are many available options to treat mild to severely herniated discs.